Merlin (miniseries): Plot

-Merlin tutors Arthur.
-Uther sinks further into madness and commits suicide, leaving the kingdom in turmoil.
+Merlin begins tutoring Arthur.
+Meanwhile, Uther sinks further into madness and commits suicide, leaving the kingdom in turmoil.
 The noblemen in the kingdom try to take Excalibur from the Rock of Ages, but none can until Merlin presents Arthur, who is allowed to take the sword.
 After initial hostility, the nobles unite behind Arthur as their rightful king.
 Merlin leaves, thinking the kingdom is finally at peace.
-Mab, however, instructs Frik to seek out Morgan (Helena Bonham Carter) and poison her mind by making her beautiful and having her seduce Arthur.
-He is unaware of their half-sibling relationship, and Merlin races back to Camelot to confront Arthur.
-Morgan gives birth to Mordred, who, conceived through incest, is born evil.
-Mab helps raise Mordred to become Arthur's downfall.
-Arthur starts construction of his castle of Camelot and marries Guinevere.
+Mab, however, instructs Frik to seek out Morgan and poison her mind by making her beautiful and having her seduce Arthur, who is unaware of their half-sibling relationship.
+Merlin races back to Camelot to confront Arthur and Morgan gives birth to Mordred, who, conceived through incest, is born evil.
+Mab helps raise Mordred as her protégé to defeat Arthur and claim the throne for himself.
+Meanwhile, Morgan, entranced by Frik's magic tricks, has fallen in love with him.

-Arthur decides to take his knights on a quest for the Holy Grail, he holds a tournament to crown a champion who will defend and complete Camelot in his absence.
+Arthur begins construction of his castle of Camelot and marries Guinevere.
+Arthur decides to take his knights on a quest for the Holy Grail.
+He holds a tournament to crown a champion who will defend and complete Camelot in his absence.
 The Lady of the Lake vows to guide Merlin to a man worthy of being Camelot's guardian.
-Merlin meets a boy, Galahad, and his parents, Lancelot, a skilled rider and swordsman, and Elaine of Astolat.
+Merlin meets a boy, Galahad, and his parents, Lancelot, a skilled rider and swordsman, and Elaine of Corbenic.
 Merlin brings Lancelot to Camelot, where he wins the tournament.
 In Arthur's absence, Guinevere and Lancelot embark on a love affair.
 Mab makes sure Elaine sees his betrayal, and she is found dead at the shores of Camelot not long after.
-Lancelot flees Camelot in his guilt and shame.
+Lancelot apologizes to Guinevere and flees Camelot in his guilt and shame.

 Arthur and his knights return, their quest for the Grail a failure.

-Mordred introduces himself as Arthur's son and heir and reveals Guinevere's betrayal to all.
-Arthur is forced to condemn her to be burned at the stake for treason, but he relents and has Merlin save her before she is harmed, causing him to lose respect among the younger nobles.
+Mordred introduces himself as Arthur's son and heir and reveals Guinevere's betrayal to everyone.
+Arthur, who still loves Guinevere despite her infidelity, is forced to condemn her to be burned at the stake for treason, but he relents and has Merlin save her before she is harmed, causing him to lose respect among the younger nobles.
 Lancelot rides back to Camelot to save Guinevere, and they ride away into exile.
 Mordred raises an army among those dissatisfied with Arthur and Merlin.
-Meanwhile, Frik and Morgan have fallen in love.
 When Morgan refuses to allow Mab to use Mordred further, Mab kills her.
-Frik vows revenge on Mab but is left powerless when she takes away his magic.
+Frik turns against Mab and vows revenge on her, but is left powerless when she takes away his magic.
 Mab creates an idyllic wilderness home for Nimue and asks her to persuade Merlin to stay with her, hoping to stop him from intervening in the coming battle.
 Wanting to be with him, Nimue agrees and sends for Merlin.